 Gender, Race, & Non-Discrimination

 Non-discrimination is a central tenant in international human rights law.
 IHRC’s projects in this area have focused on gender- and race-based discrimination, particularly advancing the rights of women, gender-diverse persons, and LGBTQ+ individuals.
-We have engaged in legal advocacy on issues at the heart of the global struggle for gender and racial equality, including family law reform, child marriage, racial discrimination in the United States, gender-based violence, decriminalization of gender and sexuality expression, and capacity building for women’s rights activists.
+We have engaged in legal advocacy on issues at the heart of the global struggle for gender and racial equality, including racial discrimination in the United States, gender-based violence, and capacity building for women’s rights activists.
 An ongoing IHRC project analyzes women’s leadership in the human rights field, informed by dozens of interviews with women working in human rights organizations around the world.

 Meet the Clinicians who work in this area: